joshuacdj/FinalProjectCrazyEight/README.md

 # Crazy Eights
+_Authors: Chia Jin Jun, Ian Hoe, Jered Wong, Jeremaine Cheong, Joshua Cheung, Teh Jing Wei_

 <p>Crazy Eights is a classic card game brought to life through Java Swing.
-This project aims to recreate the engaging experience of Crazy Eights, emphasizing intuitive gameplay and the strategic depth that has made the card game a favorite for generations.<br>
+This project aims to recreate the engaging experience of Crazy Eights, emphasising intuitive gameplay and the strategic depth that has made the card game a favourite for generations.<br>

 <p></p>

 <p>Crazy Eights is a shedding-type card game where players take turns to match the rank or suit of the previously played card, aiming to be the first to empty their hand.
-Special cards add twists and strategic depth to the gameplay.
+The "Crazy Eight" adds twists and strategic depth to the gameplay.
 Our implementation in Java Swing not only brings these game mechanics to life but also adds a layer of graphical interface to enhance the playing experience.<br>

 ## Prerequisites